Search This Site

 Your gluten-free diet doesn't have to be difficult, or boring!

-For meals and appetizers you’ll discover Latin American foods like tamales and empanadas made with corn or potatoes, and Indian and Chinese appetizers based on rice, lentils, and more.
+For meals and appetizers you’ll discover Latin American foods like tamales and empanadas made with things like cassava, regular or sweet potatoes, and of course the more common corn.
+Indian and Chinese appetizers are often based on vegetable starches, rice, or lentils.

 I could go on and on...
-For my master list of traditional gluten-free foods click here.
+Check out my master list of traditional gluten-free foods.

 Why Are There So Many Traditional Gluten-Free Foods?